-Fire Hazard.
-Nest material may ignite from contact with energized wires.
+Fire Hazard- Nest material may ignite from contact with energized wires.
 Nestling ospreys would be at risk.

-Electrocution.
-Osprey can touch parts of the energized structure with their body (wings, feet, bill) including when they excrete waste.
+Electrocution- Osprey can touch parts of the energized structure with their body (wings, feet, bill) including when they excrete waste.
 Juveniles are especially susceptible as they begin to fledge the nest.

-By providing alternate nesting platforms like the ones at Pleasant Hill Lake Park by Firelands Electric Cooperative this helps minimize electric outages from bird electrocutions.
-We are working closely with other wildlife organizations on managing bird nests on power poles in and around the Pleasant Hill Lake Park.
-Thank you to our Park Partners.
+Providing alternate nesting platforms like the ones at Pleasant Hill Lake Park by Firelands Electric Cooperative helps minimize electric outages from bird electrocutions.
+We are working closely with other wildlife organizations on managing bird nests on power poles in and around Pleasant Hill Lake Park.